saulcarvalho/ClassProj-CE-Modulator-FSK-PSK/README.md

 Only partial files in Verilog and VHDL have been provided, as the full project is too big to be added to GitHub.

+## Improvements / To do

+The data transfer from the PS to PL was done with the GPIO and needs to be properly done with the DMA by defining and accessing the addresses.